-Discovered in 1995 by Mobil, the Ascalon gas accumulation is located mostly within exploration permit WA-407-P and extends into the adjacent WA-420-P.
+Discovered in 1995 by Mobil, the Ascalon gas accumulation is located mostly within exploration permit WA-407-P.

 The gas is contained in a faulted horst structure within marine sandstones of Late Permian age.
 Mapping of the modern 3D seismic database, which we shot over the feature, together with reprocessed 2D seismic, indicates a closure over an area of 260km2 with a maximum closure height of 380m.
 The lowest closing contour appears coincident with lowest known gas defined from logs in the Ascalon-1A well.